pspowell/pspowell.github.io/_posts/2023-11-09-Windows Tech Helper files.md

       **Image Backup to VHDX.ps1**
       If you have less than half of the C drive used, either of these will:
        1. Create a virtual hard disk on the C drive.
        2. Mount the VHD and perform the backup to it, then dismount.
-The VHD can then be copied to OneDrive, flash drive, etc.  Useful as another way of taking a snapshot of the system before making risky changes when you don't have external storage available, but if the hard disk fails, the VHD will be lost as well.
+             - The VHD can then be copied to OneDrive, flash drive, etc.
+             - Useful as another way of taking a snapshot of the system before making risky changes when you don't have external storage available
+             - Since the virtual drive is located on the system disk, it will be lost as well if the system disk fails.
+The `C:\backup.vhdx` should be copied to external storage so you'll still have a backup in the event of a catatrophic failure.

 ### Registry Tweaks